California “Robbery” Law – Penal Code 211 PC

-In California, robbery is the act of taking personal property of another accomplished by means of force or fear.
-Charged under penal code 211 pc, it’s labeled as an inherently danger felony applied to California’s Three Strike laws.
-Consequently, a conviction carries a life time strike on someone’s criminal record and will serve as a sentencing enhancement in the event someone commits a another felony.
+In California, robbery is the act of taking personal property of another accomplished by force or fear.
+Charged under penal code 211 pc, robbery is a crime of violence against a person and is therefore subject to California’s Three Strike laws.

 If a person never actually participated in the robbery itself, they could still be charged if they conspired with another or aided and abetted to the robbery in any manner.
-For instance, lending your car to the suspect for the purposes of carrying out the robbery.
+For instance, lending your car to someone else for the purposes of carrying out a bank robbery.

 Elements to California Robbery – PC 211